-- 1. Quizzes worth 2.5% each (4 Quizzes): 10% of total course grade - Quizzes will be posted online on the Quercus course page during the last half-hour of class (20:30-21:00 ET).
+1. Quizzes worth 2.5% each (4 Quizzes): 10% of total course grade

+- Quizzes will be posted online on the Quercus course page during the last half-hour of class (8:30-9:00 PM ET).
 Students will have about 20 minutes to complete the quiz. - Questions will be based on the required readings recently posted on Quercus. - Quizzes cannot be completed past the due date and time. - There will be no extensions. - 2.
-Midterm Exam: 35% of total course grade 13 February 2024 (6-9 pm) - This is an in-person exam; Location to be announced. - 3.
+Midterm Exam: 35% of total course grade Tentatively scheduled July 22, 2024 (6-9 pm) - This is an in-person exam; Location to be announced. - 3.
 Final Exam: 55% of total course grade Date and location to be announced - The exam will be scheduled by the Faculty of Arts and Science on a date during the official exam period. - The exam will be based on required readings from the eText, class lectures, class discussion, and course slides. - There will be multiple-choice, short- and long-answer questions. - Short- and long-answer questions will assess students' knowledge, application, comprehension skills and critical thinking skills.